hemidactylus/zdm-scenario-draft/README.md

 ### (HIDDEN) Initial setup, data in Origin

-> Copy the init scripts to origin node 1 and execute:
+> Copy the init scripts to origin node 1 and execute them on a cluster node:

 ```
 docker cp origin_prepare/origin_schema.cql cassandra-origin-1:/